davetron5000/wtf-is-a-webpack/markdown/production.md

 Next, we'll create `webpack/dev.js`.

-This file will suck in a common Webpack config, and modify it for development.
-This will look very similar to our original `bundle.js`, but our output path is going to be `dev` instead of `dist`, so we don't get confused about what files are what.
+This file will bring in a common Webpack config, and modify it for development.
+This will look very similar to our original `webpack.config.js`, but our output path is going to be `dev` instead of `dist`, so we don't get confused about what files are what.

 Also remember that since this file is in `webpack/` and we want to put files in `dev/` (not `webpack/dev`), we have to use `../dev`.